 Once you’ve made your investment level decision, visit our site to pay for your deleted services.
 After payment is received, you will be asked to submit your resume.
 Annette will use your old resume to help her further personalize the strategy worksheets.

 When you return your worksheets, your project is placed on Annette’s writing schedule.
 During the writing process, Annette may contact you to clarify details or request additional information.
-From there, turnaround time is approximately 10 to 15 business days
+From there, turnaround time is generally 7 to 10 business days

 After receiving your resume, you will have the opportunity to suggest any changes or refinements to the document.
 Most clients have only minor changes before finalizing their documents, however, 2 rounds of edits (plus a quality check) are included with your resume.